 Upon being selected as a Phase 1 winner, each winning team will be assigned a NASA project manager.
 A portion of the award money will be distributed at once, to help development efforts get underway.
 The remainder of the award money will be distributed upon achievement of two significant milestones, with half of the remaining award money being paid for each milestone achieved.
 The team and the NASA project manager will determine a set of mutually agreed-upon milestones against which remaining prize payments will be made.
 It is expected that each team will be in regular contact with its project manager throughout the prototyping period.
 In addition to development funds, teams will also have up to 40 hours of access to subject matter experts (SMEs).
 These experts will be drawn from NASA and will vary, depending on the specific expertise required by a team.

+NASA is committed to helping Phase 2 teams be as successful as possible.
+To this end, they are offering valuable support mechanisms that are in addition to 40 hrs SME support.
+NASA is willing to assist with an initial design review, including a review of the design drawing and the material and equipment list, before teams start payload fabrication.
+This can be set up through a team’s project manager.
+Although documentation packages can be submitted for high level feedback (see below), teams should be proactively working with their project managers to identify and address documentation issues on an ongoing basis.

 NASA must receive at least 3 identical, working prototypes, accompanied by a full documentation package, an annotated sample data set, and any additional information by January 28, 2022.
 If a team is able to provide additional prototypes, this is encouraged.
-The documentation package covers the following topics (A description of each topic will be added to the Resources tab):
+The documentation package covers the following topics (see Resources tab for descriptions of each topic):

 Interface Verification